open-telemetry/opentelemetry-demo/README.md

 **Online Boutique** is composed of 10 microservices written in different languages that talk to each other over gRPC.
 Plus one Load Generator which uses Locust to fake user traffic.
-See the [Development Principles](/docs/development-principles.md) doc for more information.

 ```mermaid